 - In 2015 we achieved a two star rating with the Sustainable Restaurant Association (SRA), placing us in the top 80 per cent of SRA rated UK universities.
 In 2018 the three main restaurants and four catered halls improved their result to a three star rating.
-Our halls catering also achieved the Silver Food for Life Award from the Soil Associaton in 2018, and the LSE Garrick received a Bronze Food for Life Award in September 2018 and the Shaw Café were accredited with a Bronze award in 2019.
+Our halls catering also achieved the Silver Food for Life Award from the Soil Associaton in 2018.
+The LSE Garrick received a Bronze Food for Life Award in September 2018 and the Shaw Café were accredited with a Bronze award in 2019.

 - We will recognise our responsibility as an employer by educating catering staff in food sustainability.
 Staff will be aware of the various certification systems and their relevance for food production and food products that we use.

 - We have sustainability information noticeboards in all our units to inform staff and customers of environmental and sustainability matters.

 - We will seek appropriate training for all levels of staff to encourage awareness of sustainable and healthy eating issues.